CurtisNewbie/ChatApp/README.md

     java -jar chatapp-1.0.0-SNAPSHOT-runner.jar

-If you are using Linux OS, you can ./chatapp-1.0.0-SNAPSHOT-runnerwnload the native build and use it as follows:
+If you are using Linux OS, you can download the native build and use it as follows:

     ./chatapp-1.0.0-SNAPSHOT-runner